cloudsimplus/cloudsimplus/README.md

 <a id="usage"></a>

 # 4. 👩🏽‍💻 How to Use CloudSim Plus

+**:warning: IMPORTANT**
+---
+- Before trying to use this project, make sure you have JDK 17 installed.

 There are 4 ways to use CloudSim Plus.
 It can be downloaded and executed:
 (i) from [Maven Central](https://maven-badges.herokuapp.com/maven-central/org.cloudsimplus/cloudsim-plus) since you include it as a dependency inside your own project.